The Seasons in Japan

 The fleeting beauty of the cherry blossoms is symbolic to the Japanese.
 They liken the petals to the life of the samurai - a brief explosion of colour, bright for the duration of their short life, before they wither and die.

-Cherry blossom viewing in Japan: Tokyo, Kyoto, Osaka - find the best places in Japan's major cities to experience hanami both along river banks and in public parks as well as Japan's gardens, temples and shrines.
+Cherry blossom viewing in Japan: Tokyo, Kyoto, Osaka, Nagoya, Fukuoka - find the best places in Japan's major cities to experience hanami both along river banks and in public parks as well as Japan's gardens, temples and shrines.

 by Sian Thatcher